 How can I relieve dental pain while waiting for an emergency dental appointment?

 We can help patients to stay comfortable and live a life that is pain-free.
-If you visit Premier Dental of Quincy and Milton experiencing pain, we will identify what is creating the issue and the treatment options available for dealing with it.
+If you visit Core Dental Group and Implants Center experiencing pain, we will identify what is creating the issue and the treatment options available for dealing with it.
 Often, we will also prescribe medication to help with the pain.
 This can prevent you from feeling discomfort while your tooth is being treated and at home.
 You may also want to apply a cold compress or ice pack to the area in order to reduce or prevent swelling.